dmauser/PrivateLink/DNS-Scenario-Using-AD/readme.md

 ## Introduction

 Several companies use Active Directory (AD) as their primary authentication service.
-One of the core components that to make AD run properly is Domain Name Services (DNS) and brings a lot of several advantages such as a full feature DNS as well as replication of DNS zones using AD replication.
+One of the core components that to make AD run properly is Domain Name Services (DNS) and brings specific functionality advantages, such as a full feature DNS as well as replication of DNS zones using AD replication.
 Another capability of DNS in AD environments is the capability to make DNS zone application partitions which allows as well as define replication scopes.

 Specifically for Private Link/Endpoint integration you need to create conditional forwarders zones in On-Premises to reach Domain Controllers in Azure and from those reach to 168.63.1